-Having examined the identified document under the applicable legal framework, I am pleased to grant you nearly full access to it.
-In this document only names and other personal data have been redacted pursuant to article 4(1)(b) of Regulation 1049/2001 and in accordance with Regulation (EC) No 2018/1725.
-Hence, the main content relevant to your request is accessible.
-A copy of the accessible document is enclosed to this letter.
+Having examined the requested documents under the applicable legal framework, I am pleased to grant you full access to document 1-3, where only names and other personal data have been redacted pursuant to article 4(1)(b) of Regulation 1049/2001 and in accordance with Regulation (EC) No 2018/1725.
+Hence, the main content of these documents relevant to your request is accessible.

+Copies of the documents are enclosed to this letter.
 The reasons justifying the application of the exception concerning personal data are set out below.